 Early’s blog, Create.
 Communicate.
 Connect., explores the writing process and provides resources and activities for writers of all skill levels.
 A former contributor to The Magic Happens Magazine, she is also a featured author in the book Empowered Women of Social Media.
 As a theatre director and dramaturg, she has worked with numerous theatre companies large and small on productions and developmental readings.
 She focuses this work on new play development, largely in support of emerging artists and writers of all ages.

 Within theatre education, Early’s workshops focus on playwriting, directing, and performance.
 Within writing, she facilitates workshops about the fundamentals of storytelling, revision, poetry, and discovering the creative voice within.
-In addition to teaching over 1000 workshops at a multitude of schools in the Greater Philadelphia Area, she has worked with numerous organizations including InterAct Theatre, the Wilma Theater, 1812 Productions, Theatre Horizon, Philadelphia Shakespeare Theatre, National Novel Writing Month, and Washington College, to name a few.
-Formerly Resident Teaching Artist and Education Associate at Philadelphia Theatre Company and Program Consultant for Arts Holding Hands and Hearts, she is currently the Interim Executive Director at Philadelphia Young Playwrights.
+In addition to teaching over 1500 workshops at a multitude of schools in the Greater Philadelphia Area, she has worked with numerous organizations including InterAct Theatre, the Walnut Street Theate, Wilma Theater, 1812 Productions, Theatre Horizon, Philadelphia Shakespeare Theatre, National Novel Writing Month, and Washington College, to name a few.
+Formerly the Resident Teaching Artist and Education Associate at Philadelphia Theatre Company, she is currently the Director of Education at Philadelphia Young Playwrights.

 Full Resume available on request.